 4 – Your Rights to Access and Control your Data

 You may at any time contact the Company to exercise the rights afforded by arts.
 15 and following of Regulation 2016/679/EU, including: the right to obtain the updated list of those who may access your Data; receive confirmation that any of Data referring to you is being processed by the Controller; verify the Data’s content, origin, exactness, location (including, where applicable, the Third Countries where the data might be), obtain a copy thereof, ask that the Data are supplemented, updated, amended and, in the circumstances set forth by the law, ask that they are deleted, anonymised, frozen (if processed against the law), or oppose to their processing for legitimate reasons.
-At any time, you may notify the DPO your concerns about particular personal situations regarding Data processing which you consider as inappropriate or unjustified in light of your relationship with the Company or lodge a complaint with your Data Protection Authority namely ( www.dpa.gr .].
+At any time, you may notify the DPO your concerns about particular personal situations regarding Data processing which you consider as inappropriate or unjustified in light of your relationship with the Company or lodge a complaint with your Data Protection Authority namely the Hellenic Data Protection Authority (www.dpa.gr).

 5 – Data Controller and Data Protection Officer – Contact Information